 The district's model is based on a high school model.
 Students in grades 9-12 rotate hourly for their classes throughout the day.
+Due to COVID-19, UMA used a block schedule model four days a week during the school year.
+The fifth day of the week was offered via asynchronous online learning.
 Student performance on local and state assessments assist in creating schedules so that students receive instruction that is tailored to their needs.
 Student academic data, which is continually being progress monitored and analyzed, assists in rotating students through core and elective classes.